akirilov/stationeers-watchdog/SECURITY.md

 ## Reporting a Vulnerability

-Please reach out directly via a private message first to allow for a chance to fix the issue before it is announced.
+Please reach out directly using Security > Advisories > "Report a vulnerability" to allow for a chance to fix the issue before it is announced.
 If you have not received a reply in 3 business days you may open a public issue.